yl-coder/corona-kb/.ipynb_checkpoints/README-checkpoint.md

 ##### Conceptual Data Model

-The data model is based on galaxa schema.
+The data model is based on star schema.
 It is a extension of star schema where each dimension is from multiple facts.

 One of the use case is to retrieve the number of corona cases and news event for each country.